|

 Board Governance

-As on March 31, 2025, the Board comprised of six Directors, including a Chairman who is
+As on March 31, 2026, the Board comprised of six Directors with two Non-Executive and

-Directors including one Women Independent Director.
-The details of the constitution /
+including one Women Independent Director.
+The Chairman of the Board, is Non-Executive and

 The Company has constituted various committees with the majority of Directors being

 Independent.
-The Audit Committee and the Risk Management Committee consists only of the
+The Risk Management Committee consists only of the Independent Directors.

-The Board meets at regular intervals to discuss and decide on Company / Business Policy
+The Board meets at regular intervals to discuss and decide on Company's / Business

-and Strategy apart from dealing with other business matters.
-In line with the requirements
+Policy and Strategy apart from dealing with other business matters.
+In line with the

-of the Act and the Listing Regulations, six Board meetings and four Committee meetings of
+requirements of the Act and the Listing Regulations, the meetings of the Board and all the

-all the Committees were held during the year under review.
-The details of the Board,
+Committees were held during the year under review.
+The details of the Board, Committee

-Committee meetings and of the 24th Annual General Meeting and the attendance of
+meetings and of the 25th Annual General Meeting and the attendance of

 the Directors at these meetings, the skill sets / expertise of Directors etc., are given

-in the Corporate Governance Report which forms part of the Annual Report.
+in the Corporate Governance Report which forms part of the Board's Report.

 Board Charter / Policies